magento/devdocs/guides/v2.0/install-gde/prereq/apache-user.md

     <p>Because the point of creating this user is to provide added security, make sure you create a <a href="https://en.wikipedia.org/wiki/Password_strength" target="_blank">strong password</a>.</p>
 </div>

-<h2 id="install-update-depend-user-group">Add the Magento file system owner to the web server group</h2>
+<h2 id="install-update-depend-user-group">Put the Magento file system owner in the web server group</h2>
-This section discusses how to find the name of the web server user's group and to add your Magento user to that group.
-The user must belong to the web server group so the user can share access to files with the web server user.
-(This includes files created by the Magento Admin or other web-based utilities.)
+This section discusses how to find the name of the web server user's group and to put your Magento user in that group.
+This is necessary so both users can share access to Magento files.
+(This includes files created using the Magento Admin or other web-based utilities.)

 See one of the following sections: